-Learn how to configure proxy in Linux flavors like RHEL, SUSE, OEL, CentOS, Ubuntu etc.
+Learn how to configure a proxy in Linux flavors like RHEL, SUSE, OEL, CentOS, Ubuntu, etc.

-One of the basic task after building a new system in your environment is to setup proxy to enable internet access on server.
-In this tutorial we will walk you through step by step how to configure internet proxy in major Linux flavors like RHEL, Suse, OEL, CentOs, Ubuntu etc. Without further delay lets jump in –
+One of the basic tasks after building a new system in your environment is to set up a proxy to enable internet access on the server.
+In this tutorial, we will walk you through step by step how to configure internet proxy in major Linux flavors like RHEL, SUSE, OEL, Centos, Ubuntu, etc. Without further delay lets jump in.

 How to setup proxy in Linux using shell variables